 When you run into this WordPress blog plugin, just run it and it will regenerate your media as needed.

 9. WP Super Cache by Automattic

 Every tried and true online entrepreneur seems to know and understand the need for a fast and reliable website.

 Caching a WordPress site is something that is good for providing both of these.

-One reason why this belongs to our list of best WordPress plugins is because of it being easy to use and setup.
+One reason why WP Super Cache belongs to our list of best WordPress plugins is because of it being so easy to use and setup.
 Just install, activate, check a few boxes to configure the plugins and you’re pretty much good to go!

 Have you ever had that moment where you need to look at more than one browser tab and then feel suddenly overwhelmed with what feels like screen overload?